Jaroslav Nešetřil

-Jaroslav (Jarik) Nešetřil ([ˈjaroslaf ˈnɛʃɛtr̝̊ɪl]; born March 13, 1946, in Brno) is a Czech mathematician, working at Charles University in Prague.
+Jaroslav Nešetřil ([ˈjaroslaf ˈnɛʃɛtr̝̊ɪl]; born 13 March 1946) is a Czech mathematician.
 His research areas include combinatorics (structural combinatorics, Ramsey theory), graph theory (coloring problems, sparse structures), algebra (representation of structures, categories, homomorphisms), posets (diagram and dimension problems), computer science (complexity, NP-completeness).
+He works at Charles University in Prague.

 Education and career

 Nešetřil received his Ph.D. from Charles University in 1973 under the supervision of Aleš Pultr and Gert Sabidussi.
 He is responsible for more than 300 publications.
 Since 2006, he is chairman of the Committee of Mathematics of Czech Republic (the Czech partner of IMU).

 Jaroslav Nešetřil is Editor in Chief of Computer Science Review and INTEGERS: the Electronic Journal of Combinatorial Number Theory.

 He is also honorary editor of Electronic Journal of Graph Theory and Applications.
 Since 2008, Jaroslav Nešetřil belongs to the Advisory Board of the Academia Sinica.